caitlinross/ross-binary-reader/README.md

 If you're running this on a Mac, add -DMACOS, because Macs do not have the argp header needed for the runtime argument library used.

-NOTE: Right now you can't read data created on a system with a different endianness from the system you are running the reader on (i.e., don't read BG/Q data while running the reader on an x86 system).
+NOTE 0: You can't read data created on a system with a different endianness from the system you are running the reader on (i.e., don't read BG/Q data while running the reader on an x86 system).

+NOTE 1: I haven't actually kept testing on Mac as I no longer do development on the Mac.

 ### Running the reader

+You need the ross-stats-README.txt file that is output automatically by ROSS as it has some information that the reader needs.
+It is expected to be in the same directory as your binary files.
+Also if you're reading model level sampling data, you need an additional lp-mapping.txt file in the directory.
+This is a csv of the format `PE,KP,LP,LP_type`

 You can type ./ross-reader --help to see an explanation for the available options, which are also explained here.

 `-f` or `--filename` is for inputting the filename of the binary file to be read.

 `-t` or `--filetype` is for the type of file

 File types:
-0 GVT-based instrumentation
+- 0 GVT-based instrumentation
-1 Real time sampling
+- 1 Real time sampling
-2 event tracing
+- 2 event tracing
+- 3 model level sampling data

 The above arguments are required, the following are optional: